Mott transition and ferrimagnetism in the Hubbard model on the anisotropic kagom\'e lattice

 In Fig.~\ref{fig:sp} we show the spectral weight function $\rho(\omega, k)$ calculated using the 12-site cluster for solutions corresponding to (a), (b) the ferrimagnetic phase (up and down spin parts are plotted separately), (c) the MI phase, and (d) the metallic phase at $t' = 0.75$.
 In (a) and (b), the mean-field spin-density-wave (SDW) dispersion is also included (solid lines) to see its general features, where $M=0.92$ in the mean-field solution while $M=0.72$ in VCA.
 In (d), the noninteracting band structure is also plotted (solid lines) for comparison.
 In (a) and (b), the dispersion is largely affected due to the electron correlations compared to the mean-field solution.
 In (c), the SDW dispersion disappears and the spectral function displays a Mott gap across all wave vectors.
 The gap is smaller compared to (a) and (b) since $U$ is smaller.
-In (d), we notice that the interacting bands slightly shrink toward the Fermi surface, leading to heavy fermion behavior.
+Comparing with (d), in (c) it looks that the lowest energy band in (d) is shifted downwards and the second band splits into lower and upper Hubbard bands while the top flat band remains almost the same.
+In (d), we notice that the spectral function is consistent with the Fermi liquid state and the interacting bands slightly shrink toward the Fermi surface, leading to heavy fermion behavior.